hmqyu/teabot/README.md

 <img src="https://cdn.discordapp.com/attachments/749751927604117527/928949911406407710/unknown.png">

 The bot is also able to detect messages from specfic users and respond to only their messages as well.
 In this case, these user-specific messages are for select members of our Tea Party Infinite server.
-For example, whenever a certain user types anything in chat, the bot responds with `get a girlfrien dude.`
+For example, whenever a certain user types anything in chat, the bot responds with `get a girlfriend dude.`

 You are welcome to install the Teabot in your Discord Server and have all the fun you want!